Shia villages in Palestine: 1948 Arab–Israeli War

-During the 1948 Arab–Israeli War, all of the villages were depopulated.
+During the 1948 Arab–Israeli War, all of the villages were ethnically cleansed.
 Their residents mostly fled as refugees to Lebanon, though some remained in Israel as internally displaced persons.
 Israeli communities partly or completely on the lands of the former villages include Yuval, Shomera, Zar'it, Shtula, Margaliot, Ramot Naftali, Yir'on, Yiftah, and Malkia.

 In 1994, the refugees from the seven villages, who had been classified as Palestinian refugees since 1948, were granted Lebanese citizenship.
 Some factions in the Lebanese government, Hezbollah in particular, have called for the seven villages to be "returned to Lebanon".